Camarines Norte's 1st congressional district

 Camarines Norte's 1st congressional district is one of the two congressional districts of the Philippines in Camarines Norte.
 It has been represented in the House of Representatives of the Philippines since 2010.
 Previously included in Camarines Norte's at-large congressional district, it includes the western half of the province, bordering Quezon.
-It is currently represented in the 19th Congress by Josefina Tallado of the Lakas–CMD.
+It is currently represented in the 20th Congress by Josefina Tallado of the Nationalist People's Coalition.